Weyaaron/nvim-training/Readme.md

 Please use on your own risk.

 1. Clone this repository
+2. Ensure the luarock module "lua-cjson" is installed
-2. Open Neovim inside the repository
+3. Open Neovim inside the repository
-3. Run `:source plugin/training.lua`
+4. Run `:source plugin/training.lua`

 ## [License](/LICENSE)
 [GPL](LICENSE)